 In the air conditioning divisions, workers with advanced skills are designated as "Takumi" after demonstrating their mastery in the areas of brazing, lathing, sheet metal working, arc welding, die making, and tooling.

-The Chemicals Division has had a system to designate Experts, who pass their advanced skills on to others.
+The chemicals divisions have a system to designate Experts, who pass their advanced skills on to others.
 These Takumi and Experts teach their skills at Daikin bases worldwide, thus fostering future engineers and technical leaders.

 In April 2010, we established a new trainer system to foster future Takumi and Experts and thus make up for a shortage of their numbers.

-In fiscal 2017 in the Chemicals Division, we added chemical operation trainers.
+In fiscal 2017 in the chemicals divisions, we added chemical operation trainers.
 These Takumi, Experts, and Trainers go on to become instructors who teach selected employees in periodic skills training held at production bases around the world.

-As of the end of fiscal 2017, there were 22 Takumi and 101 Trainers (30 in Japan, 71 at overseas bases) in the air conditioning divisions, and eight Experts in the Chemicals Division.
+As of the end of fiscal 2019, there were 34 Takumi and 115 Trainers (31 in Japan, 84 at overseas bases) in the air conditioning divisions.
+The chemicals divisions had eight Experts and 10 Trainers (six in Japan, four at overseas bases).

-The biannual Global Skills Competition for Daikin's worldwide production bases aims to boost the skills of employees in manufacturing.
+Once every two years, the Global Skills Competition for Daikin's worldwide production bases is held with the aim of boosting the skills of employees in manufacturing.
 In addition to practical skills such as assembly and disassembly, participants take written tests that confirm their knowledge about dealing appropriately with workplace accidents.
-In fiscal 2016, 147 participants from 26 bases in 10 countries competed in a range of skills events.

 In years when there are no skills competition held, we hold skills training sessions for future leaders.
 At these sessions, Takumi, Experts, and Trainers are the instructors, teaching employees selected from production bases around the world the Daikin way of training people and making products.